CampusData/campusdata.github.io/readme.md

 ######Publicity
 - Let people know we exist / that we are doing this at our schools

-######Dialouge about Campus Data
+######Dialogue about Campus Data
-- We are starting a dialouge with others
+- We are starting a dialogue with others
 - Allow other members to contribute content to the site, and allow people to see what others are doing
-- People from other schools would submit content through a form.
+- People from other schools would submit content through a form

 ###Site Goals
 1. Convey our mission